tensorflow/tflite-micro-arduino-examples/src/peripherals/README.md

 1. Open the Arduino IDE
 2. Open the `File` menu and navigate to:
 `Examples -> Arduino_TensorFlowLite -> src -> peripherals -> audio_play_record`
-3. Load the `audio_play_record` application onto the Nano 33 BLE Sense
+3. Load the `audio_play_record` application onto the Arduino supported board
-4. The application is running when the default LED on the Nano 33 BLE Sense is blinking.
+4. The application is running when the default LED on the board is blinking.
-5. Press and hold the button on the audio board (not the TMLK shield button) until the LED stops blinking.
+5. Press and hold the button on the audio board until the LED stops blinking.
 Audio is now being recorded.
 There is enough memory for approx. 3 seconds of recording.
 Release the button to stop recording or wait until the LED is again blinking.